 Self care is not about insisting that you come first in everything.
 It isn’t using stress as an excuse to behave badly or as a means to get more than others.

 More importantly, self care shouldn’t be something that stresses you out.
 It is not something we should force ourselves to do or something we dread.
 It is not something that takes away from us.
 It should never leave us worse off than we started.
+Avoid self care mistakes to ensure you are doing the very best for yourself.

 What are examples of self care?